ARMmbed/lora-docs/docs/intro-to-lora.md

 ### Network server

 Now on to the software side.
 You need a server that understands the LoRa protocol and can interpret the data the device sends.
 It's possible to roll your own (Semtech can give you its reference implementation if you sign an NDA), but there are also companies building LoRa network servers as a service, handling everything on your behalf.
-This article uses [The Things Network](https://www.thethingsnetwork.org), an open source, globally distributed network service that also has a free hosted plan.
+This article uses [The Things Network](https://www.thethingsnetwork.org), an open source, globally distributed network service that also has a free hosted community edition.

 Because a network server only processes your data and doesn't store it, you need a place to store your messages, as well.
 The Things Network allows you to hook into their service through an MQTT client and forward your data to the cloud service of your choice (or straight to your application).